arokettu/php-random-polyfill/docs/compatibility.rst

 The library is aimed to be compatible with ``ext-random`` from PHP 8.1.

 * Version 0.1 is compatible with PHP 8.2.0 beta 1
+* Version 0.3 is compatible with PHP 8.2.0 beta 2
 * Version 1.0 will be compatible with PHP 8.2.0 rc 1

 Performance